Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Collider Searches

 \section{Collider Searches}

-In this section, we explore the production of a mono-photon in association with a CP odd scalar $A$ that further decays into two $\tau$'s in lepton-specific 2HDM at muon collider.
-The process is as follows (Fig.~\ref{fig:feynmancoll})
+In this section, we try to probe the pseudoscalar-muon coupling, one of the controlling factors of muon $g-2$, through the search of pseudoscalar at a muon collider.
+Here, we explore the production of a mono-photon in association with a CP odd scalar $A$ that further decays into two $\tau$'s in lepton-specific 2HDM at muon collider as: